 Now on to the Facts!

 1.)
-The camel spider can bolt up to 10 miles an hour!
+The camel spider can bolt up to 10 mph!
 They use this speed to chase down their prey.

 3.)
-Camel spiders are called solifuges.
-They are part of the arachnid family, as they have 8 legs and pendipalps, but they are not true spiders.
+Camel spiders are part of the arachnid family, as they have 8 legs and 2 pendipalps, but they are not true spiders.

 4.)
-As charismatically challenged as they are, these critters are excellent hunters.
+As charismatically challenged as they are, these critters are excellent hunters and a good bug to have around.

 But wait, there’s more on the camel spider!